RosettaCommons/demos/protocol_capture/gpcr_model_dock/README.md

 This demo contains all the files necessary to replicate the results from the
 paper:

-"Challenges of recovering native conformations of ligands docked into comparative models of G-protein coupled receptors" by Nguyen,E.D.*, Norn, C.*, Frimurer, T., and Meiler,J. (2012), PLOS One. [[Supplementary Material|/protocol_capture/gpcr_model_dock/SupplementaryMaterial_ProtocolCapture.docx]].
+Challenges of recovering native conformations of ligands docked into comparative models of G-protein coupled receptors.
+Nguyen,E.D.*, Norn, C.*, Frimurer, T., and Meiler,J. (2012), PLOS One. [[Supplementary Material|/protocol_capture/gpcr_model_dock/SupplementaryMaterial_ProtocolCapture.docx]].